richard-xu123/AMK/index.md

 	<h2>Info</h2>

 	<p> Megalodons are extinct species of shark that lived around approximately 3.6 million years ago.
-		It's considerd one of the mostv fearsome predators that ever lived on earth 	</p>
+		It's considerd one of the mosts fearsome predators that ever lived on earth 	</p>
 	</body>
 </html>